-A Provider's compliance with their Service Delivery Plan, the Service Guarantee, and Service Offer commitments is an integral part of the TtW Performance and Quality Framework.
+A Provider's compliance with their Service Delivery Plan, the Service Guarantee, and Service Offer Commitments is an integral part of the TtW Performance and Quality Framework.
 See Performance Chapter for further information.

-For more information about changing Service Delivery Plans throughout the Deed period, refer to Service Delivery Plan - Information for Providers delivering Workforce Australia Transition to Work Services.
+For more information about changing Service Delivery Plans and/or Service Offer Commitments throughout the Deed period, refer to Service Delivery Plan - Information for Providers delivering Workforce Australia Transition to Work Services.